 linebreak

-Stefani Sassos, M.S., R.D.N., C.D.N., NASM-CPT, Nutrition Lab Director and a mother of two, reviewed this article.
+Stefani Sassos, M.S., R.D.N., C.D.N., NASM-CPT, Nutrition Lab director and a mother of two, reviewed this article.
 Sassos is currently using a learning tower at home with her preschooler.

 Headshot of Jessica Hartshorn